DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 This repository contains the work developed for my **Neuromatch Academy Deep Learning** project.

-The study investigates the robustness of the U-Net-based animal pose estimator provided in the official **Neuromatch Academy Animal Pose Estimation** project when images are affected by common perturbations such as blur, noise, brightness changes, contrast changes, and occlusion.
-Rather than evaluating a single trained model, I trained five independently initialized U-Net models to distinguish variability introduced during training from performance changes caused by image perturbations.
+The study investigates how the U-Net-based animal pose estimator provided in the official **Neuromatch Academy Animal Pose Estimation** project responds to controlled changes in image appearance and visibility.
+The evaluated conditions include mild and strong Gaussian blur, Gaussian noise, brightness and contrast changes, and central occlusion.

+Rather than evaluating a single trained model, I trained five independently initialized U-Net models using random seeds `11`, `22`, `33`, `44`, and `55`.
+This design allows variability introduced during training to be considered separately from performance changes associated with the image perturbations.

-This work builds upon the official **Neuromatch Academy Animal Pose Estimation** notebook, which downloads and prepares the fruit fly dataset, represents seventeen anatomical landmarks as heatmaps, trains a single U-Net model (Ronneberger et al., 2015), and evaluates landmark localization using Euclidean error.
-Using the original notebook in Google Colab, I progressively incorporated new Markdown and code cells to train multiple independent models, evaluate robustness under controlled image perturbations, compute additional quantitative analyses and statistical summaries, and automatically generate figures, CSV files, model checkpoints, and the final report while preserving the original dataset, architecture, and training pipeline.
+This work builds upon the official **Neuromatch Academy Animal Pose Estimation** notebook, which downloads and prepares the fruit fly dataset, represents seventeen anatomical landmarks as heatmaps, trains a single U-Net model based on the architecture proposed by Ronneberger et al. (2015), and evaluates landmark localization using Euclidean error.

+Using the original notebook in Google Colab, I added new Markdown and code cells to train multiple independent models, apply deterministic perturbations during evaluation, perform quantitative and landmark-level analyses, run exploratory paired statistical tests, and generate figures, CSV files, model checkpoints, and a Word report while preserving the original model and training workflow.

-The objective of this project was not to modify the original Neuromatch model, but to extend its evaluation through a reproducible multi-run robustness analysis.
+The objective was not to modify the original U-Net model, but to extend its evaluation through a reproducible multi-run robustness analysis.

 ## Neuromatch Academy Resources